Queen carnival: William Lints

 William Lints (aka William Lintz) was born in Aberdeen, Scotland on 14 December 1881.
 His parents were William and Helen Lints.
-The family first moved to Australia in 1882 where Lints was educated.
-In July 1893 the family emigrated to New Zealand and settled in Wanganui.
+The family moved first to Australia in 1882 where Lints was educated.
+In July 1893 the family emigrated to New Zealand and settled in Whanganui.
 Lints became a hairdresser and married Mabel Daisy Armstrong, the daughter of William and Sarah Armstrong, in 1902.
 In 1903 he became manager of the Central Hairdressing Saloon in New Plymouth.
-Lints established his own business, the Antiseptic Hairdressing Saloon in Devon Street East, New Plymouth.
+Lints established his own business, the Antiseptic Hairdressing Saloon, in Devon Street East, New Plymouth.
 He was also a sportsman; instructing and doing gymnastics; playing hockey and water polo; swimming; and skating.
 As early as 1903, in Whanganui, he became involved in organising activities for the civic organisations he belonged to.

 After creating the Queen Carnival concept, which he ran along with a revue called "Fete of nations" in 1914, Lints went on to direct large patriotic musical extravaganzas from 1916 to at least 1941.
 These included the "Battle of Bullion Hill" in 1916, the "Silver Bullet Cannoncade" in 1917, the revue called variously "Reveille", "Our Reveille", and "Reveille 1924" which ran from 1917 to the 1930s, and a 1941 revue called "Britannia".
 These revues were performed throughout New Zealand using Lints' own company supplemented by local performers from a variety of disciplines including ballet, opera, bands, and theatre.

-Lints died in Wanganui at 91 years of age on 9 September 1973.
+Lints died in Whanganui at 91 years of age on 9 September 1973.
 His wife died in 1946 aged 62.
-She was born in 1883 in New Zealand.